rpirnia/rpirnia.github.io/essays/how-much-effort.md

 I do not think there are any downsides to estimating and tracking effort.
 It takes under five minutes to write your estimates, and then after completing a ticket to log how much time you spent.
 My tracking is accurate, too.
 Like I mentioned earlier, making an time estimation makes you that much more aware of how you spend your time.
 So, I did not have trouble keeping track of how much time I actually spent on a ticket.
 In addition, tracking my effort did not inhibit me from working on the project.

-Anyway, I think effort estimation is useful, and I would consider doing some variation of effort estimation in future projects. *Maybe we could have found out how many licks it takes to reach the center of a Tootsie Pop if we did some effort estimation...*
+Anyway, I think effort estimation is useful, and I would consider doing some variation of effort estimation in future projects. *Maybe we could have found out earlier how many licks it takes to reach the center of a Tootsie Pop if we did some effort estimation...*